LeastAuthority/magic-crystal/protocol.md

 ### Secret size<a name="secret-size"></a>

 We do not define exactly what a "reasonably sized" secret is.
-Instead, we dicuss some considerations to bear in mind when designing secret data to back up.
+Instead, we discuss some considerations to bear in mind when designing secret data to back up.
 The size of the secret is X bytes; the number of Custodians is N.

 - final secrets include some fixed-sized additional data, but X itself dominates after "hundreds of bytes"